berberman/nvfetcher/README.md

 #### Rust support

-`rustPlatform.buildRustPackage` now accepts an attribute [`cargoLock`](https://github.com/NixOS/nixpkgs/blob/master/doc/languages-frameworks/rust.section.md#importing-a-cargolock-file) to vendor dependencies from `Cargo.lock`, so we can use this instead TOFU `cargoSha256` for Rust packaging. `nvfetcher` supports automating this process, extracting the lock file to build and calculating `cargoLock.outputHashes`, as long as you set the config.
+`rustPlatform.buildRustPackage` now accepts an attribute [`cargoLock`](https://github.com/NixOS/nixpkgs/blob/master/doc/languages-frameworks/rust.section.md#importing-a-cargolock-file) to vendor dependencies from `Cargo.lock`, so we can use this instead of TOFU `cargoSha256` for Rust packaging. `nvfetcher` supports automating this process, extracting the lock file to build and calculating `cargoLock.outputHashes`, as long as you set the config.
 There can be many lock files in one source.